 "Thanks," he gritted at her, swinging his legs over the bench and pulling himself to his feet.

 "No problem-o," she said, and while her face was passive her eyes were laughing.
 At him.

-He huffed at her and strode away, returning his laptop to his bag as he walked.
+He huffed at her and strode away.
 He forced himself not to turn around to see if she was still watching him as he maneuvered around the table and left the cafeteria.

 The third time his computer crashed he lost everything, and it hadn't even been his fault that time.